We are back in the Greater Philadelphia Expo Center for 2021!

-Please call 610-983-9044 for girls with a $200 deposit via credit card and approximate number of athletes / levels to hold your spot for the competition.
-The last six years have filled to capacity and closed out early.
+Please call 610-983-9044 for more information.
+Full payment reserves your spot.
+The last seven years have filled to capacity and closed out early.

-The 2021 Liberty Cup is sanctioned by USA Gymnastics and the National Gymnastics Association.
-For additional Liberty Cup information please call us at 610.983.9044 and ask for Rob. email to firstname.lastname@example.org
+The 2021 Liberty Cup is sanctioned by USA Gymnastics and the NGA, National Gymnastics Association.
+For additional Liberty Cup information please call us at 610.983.9044 and ask for Rob. email to email@example.com

 * All USAG Women's Levels 2 -10 and Xcel.

 Parents, If you have great pictures of your son or daughter you would like to share with us from the Liberty Cup please send them along to firstname.lastname@example.org, and tag us on Instagram #libertycupgym